Ninasft/Portfolio/README.md

 ---

 ## 🎯 Purpose
-Project ini dibuat untuk:
+This project was created to:
-- Membangun fondasi kuat di HTML, CSS, dan JavaScript
+- Build a strong foundation in HTML, CSS, and JavaScript
-- Melatih pemahaman layouting dan styling tanpa framework
-- Menjadi portfolio awal sebelum lanjut ke project yang lebih kompleks
+- Practice layout and styling without relying on frameworks
+- Serve as an initial portfolio before moving on to more advanced projects

 ---

 ## 🚀 Future Improvements
-- Tambah animasi yang lebih halus
+- Add smoother animations and transitions
-- Optimasi struktur CSS
+- Improve CSS structure and maintainability
-- Refactor JavaScript agar lebih modular
+- Refactor JavaScript for better readability and modularity
-- Implementasi framework (opsional)
+- (Optional) Implement a frontend framework

 ---

 ## 📌 Notes
-Masih banyak ruang untu
+There is still a lot of room for improvement, but this project represents an important milestone as my **first portfolio website built from scratch**.

+Thank you for visiting 🙌